-I’m so glad I wasn’t able to stay in Queenstown any longer.
+As I stood there watching the sky turn shades of pink and orange, I was so glad that I hadn't been able to stay in Queenstown any longer.
 Because, if I had, I would have missed out on a truly unique New Zealand experience.
 And that would have been a shame.

 Have you ever visited a place that exceeded your expectations like this?
 What's your take on ecotourism?

 Note: My visit to Kapiti Island was sponsored by Nature Coast Tourism and Kapiti Island Nature Tours.
 Other tour options to the island include seafood gathering tours, weaving lessons, “Dawn Chorus” tours, and kiwi-spotting tours, which include overnight accommodation at the nature lodge.